AMA1120/AMA1120/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning C,C#,Python,Javascript,JAVA, etc.
+- 🌱 I’m skiiled in C,C#,Python,Javascript & JAVA